Back to Blog

 Your 30-Minute Quick Start

-If you can only do one thing this week, do this: pick your single most important service page, rewrite the opening paragraph as a direct answer to the question that page targets, add a 5-question FAQ block at the bottom, and mark it up with FAQPage JSON-LD schema.
-That's the highest single-action lift for AI visibility on most SMB sites — and you can do it in 30 minutes.
+If you can only do one thing this week, do this: pick your single most important service page, rewrite the opening paragraph as a direct answer to the question that page targets, and add a short buyer-question section that answers real customer objections.
+Only consider FAQPage JSON-LD if those questions and answers are visible, useful, and eligible.
+Do not expect Google FAQ rich results; measure whether the page is clearer, earns better queries, and converts better.

 Then schedule the full 6-step audit for the first Monday of every quarter.
 The Canadian SMBs that quietly do this work for two years from now will look like overnight successes.
 They won't be — they will have just started before everyone else.